dfinity/portal/docs/developer-docs/integrations/https-outcalls/https-outcalls-get.md

 # How to use HTTP outcalls: GET

 A minimal example to make a `GET` HTTPS request.
-The example will be in both Motoko and in Rust.
+The sample code is in both Motoko and Rust.
+Either example should take a few minutes at most to complete.

 ## Motoko version